evannetwork/tnt-docs/didcomm/didcomm/README.md

 * [Issue Credential](https://github.com/hyperledger/aries-rfcs/tree/master/features/0036-issue-credential)
 * [Present Proof](https://github.com/hyperledger/aries-rfcs/tree/master/features/0037-present-proof)

-In general the DIDComm service endpoint can handle each message, no matter what type.
-If a unknown protocol is used, the message will be stored for the user as a general message.
+In general, the DIDComm service endpoint can handle messages of any type.
+If an unknown protocol is used, the message will be stored for the user as a general message.

 ## Relay